 Source: ACCA Industry Survey, 2024

-Local area: No travel charge within 10-mile radius
+Local area: No travel charge within a 10-mile radius

 Extended area: $0.50-$0.85 per mile or $15-35 flat fee